SvenAzari/prime-reci/README.md

 ***
 Requirements: Python3
 ***
-Version 1 only calculates how many digits is in period of decimal expansion of prime numbers.
-User needs to take care inputed nuber is prime.
+Version 2 checks if number is prime and then calculates how many digits is in period of decimal expansion of prime numbers.